appatalks/libsodium_secrets_update/README.md

    - **secret:** The new or updated Secret
    - **pat_token:** A Personal Access Token with repo permissions.
    - **secret_name:** The name of the repository secret to update.

-- If this does work, going to rename the repository.